isabella232/dtm.en/help/using/managing-resources/create-rules/t-rules-event-conditions.md

 1. Finish configuring the rule as described in [Create conditions for event-based rules](../../managing-resources/create-rules/t-rules-event-conditions.md#task_A122DE72110F4579A91F9D96D92D39FC).

-   Without writing any code or inspecting elements, we have created an event-based rule that triggers when users click the "Sign In or Register" link.
+   Without writing any code or inspecting elements, we have created an event-based rule that triggers when users click **[!UICONTROL Sign In or Register]**.

 ## Example with similar elements {#section_C37AF283219445E885CBDF269DCB8E36}

-Now let's suppose that we want to create a rule that triggers when users click the "Men's" tab at the top or our website.
+Now let's suppose that you want to create a rule that triggers when users click the "Men's" tab at the top or your website.
 The difference between this example and the simple example discussed above is that the "Men's" tab has many similar elements on the page.

 1. Access the [!UICONTROL CSS Selector] widget within DTM by clicking the  ![](assets/icon_css_selector.png) icon while [creating a rule](../../managing-resources/create-rules/t-rules-event-conditions.md#task_A122DE72110F4579A91F9D96D92D39FC).
 1. Specify the website's URL, then click **[!UICONTROL Load]**.